 Considering that such an illustrious figure was born in Colmar (i.e. the man who designed the Statue of Liberty), it may well not surprise you that the artist’s birthplace has since been transformed into a museum celebrating his life and works.

-Situated in the very heart of Colmar and surrounded by Christmas markets come the end of the year, the Museum is to be found at 30 rue des Marchands.
+Situated in the very heart of Colmar and surrounded by some of the Colmar Christmas markets come the end of the year, the Museum is to be found at 30 rue des Marchands.
 Situated over three levels, key exhibits feature the likes of preparatory models for works by Bartholdi, as well as a preparatory model for the ear of the Statue of Liberty.

 Au Croissant Doré